Thursday 10th September 1964

 House meetings were held from time to time instead of morning Assembly, six meetings in all: three for the boys, one for those in Bailey, one for Grange and one for Wyre, and likewise three for the girls.
 The House Master for the Bailey boys was the abrupt mannered Mr. Huss (“Tusker”).
 He was cross-eyed — blind in one eye, I think — and until you got used to him you couldn’t tell whether he was looking at you or not.
 I found his appearance and manner rather alarming, especially earlier when I was a new pupil at the school.
 He would start off the meeting with a token prayer taken from the Book of Common Prayer; he might say, “I shall read the Collect for the fourth Sunday after Epiphany,” then proceed to do so.
 Then the business of the meeting would begin.

-As I say, such meetings were held in what was now my form room, and the boys would sit on the benches situated on the floor and ranged round the side of the room, rather than sit on the stools.
+As I say, such meetings were held in what was now my form room, and the boys would sit on the benches situated on the floor and also ranged round perhaps two sides of the room, rather than sit on the stools.

 3. Because there were no desks in the form room, with space below a hinged lid to store textbooks and exercise books, we were provided with wooden lockers against the wall of the room outside in the corridor.
 I have the impression that these were painted light blue.
 Each door was held shut with a ball catch, and there was a black or dark brown bakelite knob screwed into the door to enable it to be pulled open.
 There was also a hasp so that one could secure the locker with a padlock.